astronomer/databricks-ml-example/README.md

     - **feature engineering:**  Extract features for model and save output to the Feature Store.
     - **train:** Train models using AutoML with a notebook

-3. **databricks-ml-retrain-exmaple.py** - Runs a pipeine that retrains, registers, and submits a transition to Stage request for a model, then submits a Slack notification with the following tasks:
+3. **databricks-ml-retrain-example.py** - Runs a pipeline that retrains, registers, and submits a transition to Stage request for a model, then submits a Slack notification with the following tasks:
-    - **retrain** - Retrain model with a notebook
+    - **retrain:** Retrain model with a notebook
-    - **register** - Register in MLflow
+    - **register:** Register in MLflow
-    - **submit transition request** - Submit an approval request in MLflow to transition the model to Stage
+    - **submit transition request:** Submit an approval request in MLflow to transition the model to Stage
-    - **notify** - Send a Slack notification with relevant details about the model
+    - **notify:** Send a Slack notification with relevant details about the model

     Note: For this DAG we used the Databricks REST API in many places for requests to MLFlow due to there not being a Python API available for those endpionts yet.

+4. **databricks-model-serve-sagemaker-example.py** - Deploys MLflow model to Sagemaker
+   - **check model info for Staging:** Checks if there is a model marked for Staging and gets it information.
+   - **new model version confirmation:** Shortcircuit Operator that determines if the model has been deployed already and whether to proceed ot not.
+   - **deploy model:** Use mlflow.sagemaker API to deploy model and endpoint in AWS Sagemaker
+   - **test model endpoint:** Use Sagemaker API to send a request with sample data to get predictions
+   - **mark as deployed:** Tag model version in MLflow Registry as deployed

+   Note: For this DAG we place AWS credentials as environment variables and not as an Airflow connections.
+This is to simply avoid putting them in two places, since the API calls to Sagemaker or MLflow that don't use an Airflow operator cannot access those credentials from connections.

 ## Requirements